How to create a subscription business plan (+ free PDF template)

 But if you’re okay with bootstrapping your business (in the early days, at least), then you have the choice of creating your business plan before or after your soft launch.

-Like I mentioned previously, your soft launch will be instrumental in helping you identify which of your assumptions are flawed, and whether you need to tweak your business model, so it makes sense to hold off creating a business plan until you get these details sorted out.
+Like I mentioned previously, your soft launch will be instrumental in helping you identify which of your assumptions are flawed, and whether you need to tweak your business model, so it makes sense to hold off on creating a business plan until you get these details sorted out.

 Alternatively, you can also create a tentative business plan at the offset, but change certain details based on the results of your soft launch.

-(Note: We've also created a subscription box business plan PDF template you can use to print or work on it offline.
+(Note: We've also created a subscription box business plan template you can use to print or work on it offline.
 Totally free - no email required!)

 Every business plan starts with an executive summary.